Don't Look Now

 Review:

 We kick this off with a young girl playing outside in a red raincoat.
 She is Christine Baxter (Sharon Williams).
 Inside are her parents, Laura (Julie Christie) and John (Donald Sutherland.
 They’re both quite intelligent from the conversation they’re having and we see that John restores old churches.
-There’s a slide he is looking at that gets water on it and it gets a red smudge.
+There’s a slide he is looking at that water spills on.
+It creates a red smudge.
 Something catches his attention and he knows there’s something wrong outside.
 We also meet Johnny (Nicholas Salter), their other child.
 John finds their daughter in the water and has drowned.
 He tries to save her to no avail.

-The film then shifts to Venice.
-John is working on restoring a church and we learn that he isn’t overly happy; he doesn’t think it is as old as he thought.
-He meets his wife for lunch and we see that their relationship is a bit rocky.
+The film then shifts to Venice, like the synopsis states.
+John is restoring a church and we learn that he isn’t overly happy.
+He doesn’t think it is as old as he thought.
+He meets his wife for lunch and we see that their relationship is a bit off.
 He doesn’t seem to be paying attention to her.
 He goes to open a window and dirt gets into the eye of Wendy (Clelia Matania).
 Her blind sister, Heather (Hilary Mason), tries to help, but can’t.
-Laura decides to help as well.
-It is in the bathroom that Laura learns Heather is psychic.
-She states that Christine is sitting between her and her husband and is happy.
+Laura decides to show them to the bathroom.
+Laura learns Heather is psychic.
+She states that Christine is sitting between her and her husband and the little girl is happy.

-Laura takes a seat in the bathroom, before returning to John.
+Laura must sit down to gather herself before returning to John.
 She then passes out.
-She is much happier after talking with the two sisters, but John doesn’t believe what they are saying.
+She is taken to the hospital.
+When she comes to, she is much happier after talking with the two sisters.
+John doesn’t believe what they are saying.
 He tries to keep his wife away from them.
 All the while, there is a murderer in Venice and someone who is wearing a coat that is a similar height to Christine.
 How does this all fit together?

-Going off of this, Heather admits that she normally cannot summon the dead.
+Going from this, Heather admits that she normally cannot summon the dead.
 She does try and ends up having some kind of seizure from it.
-What is interesting about this, I wonder how much of the events that happen wouldn’t if she doesn’t come into the lives of John and Laura.
+I wonder how much of the events that happen wouldn’t if she doesn’t come into the lives of John and Laura.
 There is also the interesting angle that John might be psychic as well, but he ignores his abilities.

-I definitely have to commend the acting for this one.
+Part of what I get lost in is how good the acting is.
 Christie is great as the mother who is grieving, but doing a great job of hiding it.
-She doesn’t really have a job from what I gather, but she is intelligent.
+She doesn’t have a job from what I gather, but she is intelligent.
 She also is in a strange country while not knowing the language and her other child is in school away from her.
-Sutherland is also great and he buries himself in his work.
-We see that when he thinks the church isn’t what he though, he is disappointed, like he needs it to be great.
+Sutherland is also great.
+He buries himself in his work.
+We see that when he thinks the church isn’t what he thought, he is disappointed, like he needs it to be great.
 Some crazy things happen to him that I found to be interesting.
 I thought Mason and Matania were solid as the two sisters.
 The rest of the cast were solid and round out the film for what was needed in building the tension and story.

-Now with that said, for my first time watch of this film, I thought it was interesting.
+In conclusion, after my first watch it was an interesting one.
 There is a story here that isn’t new, but something that is quite sad and realistic.
-I really like seeing how these people are dealing with the death of a child and then Laura befriending this blind woman to help her with closure.
+I like seeing how these people are dealing with the death of a child.
+It is different and heartbreaking.
+We get Laura befriending this blind woman to help her with closure.
 The film is a slow-burn, so keep that in mind.
-I do think they could have gave us more of the killer angle as it kind of seems pushed to the back until later.
-The film does have a good feel that is really helped by the great acting.
+It is carried though by great acting.
 The score is solid and even though there’s not a lot in the way of effects, the ones we do get are good.
-I also thought the film was shot very well.
-I think this is a good film and one that I will revisit again now that I know how things play out for sure.
-I would recommend this film if you like slow-burns for sure.
+The cinematography is also beautiful.
+I’m glad that I came back to this one as I appreciate it even more.
+I’d recommend to those that are fans of the era.
+There is even a giallo feel without necessarily being one too if that helps sway you.